-- A storage system or an archiving system, such as XStore or XF2. - A non-linear editing system, such as Xedio, Apple Final Cut Pro, or Avid.
+- A storage system or an archiving system, such as XStore. - A non-linear editing system, such as Xedio, Apple Final Cut Pro, or Avid.

-However, the external systems cannot read the raw files coming from a XT3 server.
-For this reason, XTAccess is used as a "gateway" between your server and the IT world.
-It takes up the role of gateway used so far by XFile/XStream as it creates file formats compliant with external systems.
+However, the external systems cannot read the raw files coming from an XT3 server.
+For this reason, Xsquare/XTAccess are used as a "gateway" between your server and the IT world.
 In this architecture, the Xsquare application plays the role of XTAccess orchestrator on the Gigabit network, communicating via the PC LAN connection.

-XTAccess is directly connected to the XT3 server through the Gigabit network via an FTP client.
-It runs on a Windows workstation and is mainly controlled by the external systems (no user interface) via XML files or other processes.
+Xsquare is directly connected to the XT3 server through the Gigabit network via an FTP client.
+It runs on a Windows workstation and is mainly controlled by the external systems (no user interface) via soap requests or other processes.